IvoLeist/docker-opal/README.md

     - Client Secret: Get it from Keycloak (Clients > Opal > Credentials)
     - Discovery URI: http://keycloak:8080/auth/realms/opal/.well-known/openid-configuration
     - Groups Claim: groups
+- navigate to Administration > DataSHIELD
+- add the group permission "Use DataSHIELD services" to opal-users

 ! relog and check if under Adminstration > Profiles the group opal-users is set.